IASI-SAKS/groucho/README.md

 -------
 Some quality gates are defined and monitored by means of SonarCloud and Jacoco.
 As GROUCHO is a multi-module maven project, there are few issues important to remember:
-* Currently the token credential for Sonar has beed set in the ``SONAR_TOKEN`` environmental variable from the Travis-CI UI
+* Currently the token credential for Sonar has been set in the ``SONAR_TOKEN`` environmental variable from the Travis-CI UI
 * The test for [State Carving](groucho-core/src/test/java/it/cnr/iasi/saks/groucho/carvingStateTests/) have been disabled during the QA analysis.
 This configuration is currently needed even if the tests pass on a "regular" build.
 Indeed, the injection by Jacoco will cause these tests fail because it modifies the result of the tests so that to mismatch their respective expected outcome.
 * While configuring MVN it may be the case to modify the arguments passed to the JVM, for example this may happen frequently when using plugins such as ``surefire`` or ``failsafe``.
 In those cases, Jacoco may wrongly count and report data on the coverage.
 The solution is to properly configure ``surefire``/``failsafe`` in order to interact with the ``jacoco:prepare-agent`` plugin.
 For example do not forget to append new arguments my referring the MVN variable ``@{argLine}``.
 Further details from the [official documentation](https://www.eclemma.org/jacoco/trunk/doc/prepare-agent-mojo.html).
 Please note that it is strongly recommended to always include in the ``POM`` an empty definition of the property argLine.
 Indeed if ``@{argLine}`` is used but never initialised thus surfire/failsafe causes the build to fail.